RMDs First, Then Roth Conversions: A New Rule to Know

 A Surprising Twist to Roth IRA Planning

-You might have heard that the SECURE Act 2.0 brought some significant changes to retirement planning.
-One of the lesser-known but impactful changes is the new rule regarding Required Minimum Distributions (RMDs) and Roth IRA conversions.
+The SECURE Act 2.0 brought some significant changes to retirement planning.
+One of the lesser-known but substantial changes is the new rule regarding Required Minimum Distributions (RMDs) and Roth IRA conversions.

-Roth IRA conversions have been a popular strategy to eliminate Required Minimum Distributions (RMDs) and enjoy tax-free growth and withdrawals in retirement.
-This provides greater flexibility in managing retirement savings and your tax bill.
-But before doing a Roth conversion, it's essential to understand the new rules and impact on your retirement plan.
+Roth IRA conversions have been a popular strategy to eliminate Required Minimum Distributions (RMDs) on a traditional IRA and enjoy tax-free growth and withdrawals in retirement.
+This provides flexibility in managing retirement savings and your tax bill.
+But before doing a Roth conversion, it's crucial to understand the new rules and impact it has on your retirement plan.

 The New Rule: RMDs Take Precedence

-The bottom line: You must satisfy your total aggregated IRA RMD before initiating any Roth IRA conversion.
+You must satisfy your total accumulated IRA RMD before initiating any Roth IRA conversion.

 This means that if you have multiple Individual Retirement Accounts (IRAs), you need to calculate the RMD for each one and then add them together.
 The total sum is the minimum amount you must withdraw before converting any portion of your IRAs to Roth IRAs.